Are you thinking of how to become a permanent resident in Canada (as a skilled immigrant)? This post is for you.

 What is Express Entry?

 In 2015, Canada started the Express Entry system to process permanent residence applications for SKILLED workers who want to settle in Canada permanently.
 Every year, thousands of candidates are invited through any of the three(3) sub-categories of the Express Entry System to become permanent residents in Canada.
+In addition, it will take you about 3 years of living in Canada as a permanent resident to also become eligible for Canadian citizenship.

 While there are over 100 immigration programs in Canada, the Express Entry is the most popular for permanent residence applications.
 It is a system for foreign nationals to immigrate permanently to Canada under 3 sub-programs, and it is a point-based immigration system that is based on certain skills/economic requirements.